Jonathan2251/lbd/source/about.rst

 Since Cpu0 is a simple RISC CPU for educational purpose, it makes this llvm backend code simple too and easy to learning.
 In addition, Cpu0 supply the Verilog source code that you can run on your PC or FPGA platform when you go to chapter Run backend.
+To explain the backend design, we carefully design C/C++ program for each chapter new added function.
+Through these example code, readers can understand what IRs (llvm immediate form) the backend transfer from and the C/C++ code corresponding to these IRs.

 This tutorial started using the LLVM 3.1 Mips backend as a reference and sync to llvm 3.5 Mips at version 3.5.3.
 As our experience, reference and sync with a released backend code will help upgrading your backend features and fix bugs.
 You can take advantage by compare difference from version to version, and hire llvm development team effort.
 Since
-Cpu0 is an educational architecture, it is missing some key pieces of documentation needed when developing a compiler, such as an Application Binary Interface (ABI).
-We implement our backend borrowing information from the Mips ABI as a guide.
+Cpu0 is an educational architecture, and it has missed some key pieces of documentation needed when developing a compiler, such as an Application Binary Interface (ABI).
+We implement our backend by borrowing information from the Mips ABI as a guide.
 You may want to familiarize yourself with the relevant parts of the Mips ABI as you progress through this tutorial.